VosDeMens/Toki-Musi/resources/welcome_text.md

 And thanks for stopping by!
-This is a web app dedicated to Toki Musi, a melody based language that you can whistle, sing, or play on an instrument, although depending on the instrument you might need to get creative.
+This is a web app dedicated to TM (Toki Musi), a melody based language based that you can whistle, sing, or play on an instrument, although depending on the instrument you might need to get creative.
+It is based on Toki Pona, as I will explain later.
+Toki Musi is Toki Musi for `fun language`.

-Credit where it's due, Toki Musi is barely its own language.
-If you're familiar with other conlangs (constructed languages), the name Toki Musi might remind you of Toki Pona.
-For everyone else: <a href="http://tokipona.org/" style="color:#FF0000;">Toki Pona</a> is a conlang designed by Sonja Lang, and developed further by the Toki Pona community.
-Toki Pona is famous (nerd famous) for only having up to about 140 words, depending on which ones you decide to need exactly.
-Toki Musi is, in a sense, a port of Toki Pona to melody, but it has some additional words and grammatical features.
 If you're interested in learning Toki Musi, I suggest the following steps:

 ## 🙋 Let me <a href="./about" style="color:#FF0000;">explain</a> (optional)